circus-tent/circus/docs/source/plugins.rst

 Circus itself provides a few plugins:

 - a statsd plugin, that sends to statsd all events emited by circusd
+- the flapping feature which avoid to re-launch processes infinitely when they die too quickly.
 - many more to come !